How to Choose the Right Safe

 Pay attention to fire protection, not just crime prevention

 When buying a safe, check the fire safety rating.
-This will usually be measured in the number of hours that the safe can be exposed to a typical fire without being compromised.
+This will usually be measured in the number of hours the safe can be exposed to a typical fire without being compromised.

 These ratings are not 100% accurate, as they are based on a “typical” heat much lower than many fires.
 If an entire room goes up in a flashover, it’s unlikely that a safe is going to last its full rating.